The Tale of Four Dervishes

 Harper Collins (1991)

-stories draws from many diverse sources including Christian, Buddhist,
+collection of teaching stories draws from many diverse sources including

-Sufi, Zen, Hasidic, African and North American spiritual traditions.
+Christian, Buddhist, Sufi, Zen, Hasidic, African and North American spiritual

-The stories portray the challenges of the spiritual journey in
+traditions.
+The stories portray the challenges of the spiritual journey

 |